ZaiKuku/ntu-book/README.md

-# ntu-secondhandbook
+# NTUBOOK

-A online platform designed for the second-hand books market at NTU
+An online platform designed for the second-hand books market at NTU

 ### Prerequisites